Custom Installation and Uninstallation of Components

 Database of web resource categories

-Suite for checking the access to websites using a proxy server via the ICAP protocol (with the anti-virus traffic scanning).
+Set for checking access to websites using a proxy server via the ICAP (with scanning traffic for threats)

-The package drweb-se could be skipped for installation if the anti-virus scanning is performed on another server, which receives data for scanning via Dr.Web Network Checker.
+If anti-virus scanning is to be performed on another server, which will receive data for scanning via Dr.Web Network Checker, the drweb-se package is optional.

 drweb-icapd,